Newsletter

 The Ould Sod Virtual Irish Traditional Session

-On two Thursdays each month, multi-instrumentalist Michael Eskin hosts an The Ould Sod Virtual Session.
+On the first Thursday of each month, multi-instrumentalist Michael Eskin hosts the The Ould Sod Virtual Session.

-These are easily best and most popular online sessions in the western hemisphere.
-The music is 95% Irish traditional instrumental dance tunes with an occasional song, and the participation level is massive!
+These are easily best and most popular online instrumental sessions in the world.
+The music is 95% Irish traditional dance tunes and the participation level is massive!

 The Zoom meeting detailed information is posted on Michael’s website: